 You can sprinkle dried culinary-grade lavender on top of your Greek yogurt if you are suffering from bloating.
 It will help to facilitate proper digestion and reduce bloating.
 It has been found that lavender can be used as an irritable bowel syndrome treatment, and bloating is one of the symptoms of this condition.

 Back And Joint Pain

-Due to its anti-inflammatory and analgesic properties, lavender essential oil is highly effective at relieving pain that sore muscles cause.
+Due to its anti-inflammatory and analgesic properties, the lavender essential oil is highly effective at relieving pain that sore muscles cause.
 It has also been shown to help relieve rheumatism, backaches, and joint pain.
 A study conducted by Hong Kong Polytechnic University showed that a gentle massage using lavender essential oil is able to reduce an individual's back pain by up to 39 percent.

 You just massage the lavender oil into the area that is affected, or if your skin is sensitive, you can mix a couple of drops of lavender oil with coconut oil before rubbing it in.
 Having massages done with lavender oil on a regular basis is an excellent way of relieving joint pain.
 It can also help to inhale lavender oil, so you might want to put some oil into a diffuser before you go to bed.
-Research conducted on post-operation pain relief has found that when oxygen and lavender essential oil are combined, it significantly reduces how much pain is experienced compared to those who received only oxygen following major surgery.
+Research conducted on post-operation pain relief has found that, when oxygen and lavender essential oil are combined, it significantly reduces how much pain is experienced compared to those who received only oxygen following major surgery.

-Lavender oil blends quite well with some other essential oils including nutmeg, geranium, clary sage, pine, and cedarwood.
-Lavender essential oil is now used quite often in different forms including soaps, lotion, infusion, gels, and aromatherapy oil.
+Lavender oil blends quite well with some other essential oils, including nutmeg, geranium, clary sage, pine, and cedarwood.
+Lavender essential oil is now used quite often in different forms, including soaps, lotion, infusion, gels, and aromatherapy oil.
 Like with many other kinds of essential oils, breastfeeding and pregnant women should not use lavender essential oil.